U.S. sees bearable costs, key goals met for Russia in Syria so far

 The U.S. officials stressed that Putin could face serious problems the longer his involvement in the more than four-year-old civil war drags on.

-The expense, analysts and officials said, is being kept in check by plummeting oil prices that, while hurting Russia's overall economy, has helped its defense budget stretch further by reducing the costs of fueling aircraft and ships.
+The expense, analysts and officials said, is being kept in check by plummeting oil prices that, while hurting Russia's overall economy, has helped its defence budget stretch further by reducing the costs of fuelling aircraft and ships.
 It has also been able to tap a stockpile of conventional bombs dating to the Soviet era.

 Putin has said his intervention is aimed at stabilizing the Assad government and helping it fight the Islamic State group, though Western officials and Syrian opposition groups say its air strikes mostly have targeted moderate rebels.